Azure/fta-azure-machine-learning/README.md

-# FastTrack for Azure - AzureML Live events
+# FastTrack for Azure - Azure Machine Learning (AzureML) Live events

 This repo contains the material used for the [FTA AzureML Live](https://aka.ms/ftaLive) events.